Performance Polling

 Servers

-• Disk I/O Statistics Monitoring: Using this option, Disk IO Stats can be disabled to never collect data, collect data at every poll, or collect data at customized intervals for the servers.
+- Disk I/O Statistics Monitoring: Using this option, Disk IO Stats can be Enabled or Disabled for the servers.
 On enabling the option, Data Collection will happen for Disk IO stats and you can see the details of Disk IO Stats in the Server details page.
 If it is not enabled, Data Collection will be stopped for Disk IO Stats.

-• Disk Monitoring: The Disk Monitoring option can be disabled to never collect data, collect data at every poll, or collect data at customized intervals for monitoring of Local Disk.
+- Disk Monitoring: Windows Disk Monitoring option can be used to enable or disable monitoring of Local Disk, Network Mapped Drives and Volume Mount Points.
 By default, Local Disk monitoring is enabled for all Windows servers.

 Note: Details associated with Windows Network Mapped drives and Windows Volume Mount Points will not be collected in SNMP mode.